tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 suite which has a healthy shaped pyramid - giving high confidence and a fast delivery.
 It doesn't matter what the layers of your test suite are, so long as the lower ones support the ones above.
-For example, if your application has a Javascript *Single Page Application* for the UI, which talks a REST API, then the pyramid might look like this:
+For example, if your application has a Javascript *Single Page Application* for the UI, which talks to a REST API, then the pyramid might look like this:

                 /\
             End-to-End